-Sampling Bald Eagle tissues (i.e., blood, feather, eggs) is an optimal way to identify contaminant “hotspots” that place fish-eaters at risk, and to monitor changes in mercury availability to wildlife over time.
+Sampling Bald Eagle tissues (i.e., blood, feather, and eggs) is an optimal way to identify contaminant “hotspots” that place fish-eaters at risk, and to monitor changes in mercury availability to wildlife over time.
 Several studies documented that Bald Eagles in Maine were exposed to some of the highest levels of mercury in the country (Welch 1994; conducted in 1991-1992).

 Since those studies, Maine’s Bald Eagle population has continued to expand, providing new opportunities to evaluate mercury exposure in Bald Eagles from regions of Maine that were previously unavailable for sampling.
 With support from the Maine Department of Inland Fisheries and Wildlife, the Maine Department of Environmental Protection, FPL Energy Maine Hydro, and the U.S. Fish and Wildlife Service, we initiated a study to evaluate mercury exposure in Maine’s inland Bald Eagle population.
 Building upon previous efforts we wished to: (1) evaluate the current mercury exposure in Bald Eagles in lake and river habitats, (2) compare mercury exposure among major Maine watersheds, (3) determine if mercury may be slowing the recovery of Maine’s Bald Eagle population by affecting productivity, and (4) evaluate if mercury availability to Bald Eagles has changed since previous measures.

-Inland Bald Eagle nestlings in Maine have highly elevated mercury levels compared to the majority of other populations sampled in North America.
-Blood mercury levels sampled from many Maine lakes – often in remote areas – were similar to populations associated with significant point-source pollution origins (e.g., mercury mines, dredging).
+Inland Bald Eagle nestlings in Maine have highly elevated mercury levels compared to the majority of other North American populations sampled.
+Bald Eagle nestlings sampled at lakes had significantly higher mercury exposure compared to those sampled in river habitats.
+Blood mercury levels sampled from eagles on Maine lakes, often in remote areas, were similar to populations associated with significant point-source pollution origins (e.g., mercury mines, dredging).

 Temporal comparisons between 1991-1992 and 2004-2006 periods do not suggest notable declines in the availability of mercury to Bald Eagles in Maine.
 This finding is consistent with previous indications that mercury can be relatively persistent in the environment.
 Maine’s eagle population is one of the few in the continental U.S. that has showed little evidence of declining mercury levels.

-© 2017 Biodiversity Research Institute is a 501(c)3 non-profit
+© 2021 Biodiversity Research Institute is a 501(c)3 non-profit